willhbr/willhbr.github.io/_posts/2025/2025-03-10-endash-a-lightweight-container-dashboard.md

 There are plenty of projects like this, I think the most well-known one is [Portainer](https://www.portainer.io).
 There isn't any particular reason that I decided to write my own apart from only wanting a few features, as well as just wanting to do things myself.

-I'd already written a lot of code to interact with Podman while making [pod][pod, so I had a bit of a head start.
+I'd already written a lot of code to interact with Podman while making [pod][pod], so I had a bit of a head start.
 This code is now in a [shared library](https://codeberg.org/willhbr/podman-cr) for use in both projects.

 [pod]: https://pod.willhbr.net